microsoft/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

            - If you do not have on-premises AD Recycle Bin feature enabled, you may be required to create an AD user object to replace the deleted object.
 If Azure AD Connect Synchronization Service is configured to use system-generated AD attribute (such as ObjectGuid) for the Source Anchor attribute, the newly created AD user object will not have the same Source Anchor value as the deleted AD user object.
 When the newly created AD user object is synchronized to Azure AD, Azure AD creates a new Azure AD user object instead of restoring the soft-deleted Azure AD user object.

     Azure AD Connect configuration

+      - Azure AD Connect sync method

+          - There are two options for synchronizing users between Active Directory and Azure Active Directory.
+Azure AD Connect and Azure AD Connect cloud sync are both available.
+However, the come with different levels of functionality.
+While Azure AD Connect cloud sync does allow you to deploy a lighter-weight sync option as well as have an active-active deployment of your sync agent, it also has its limitations.
+In the case of Contoso, it doesn't support Pass-Through Authentication which is a key requirement for them, eliminating the cloud sync option.
+But, students should make sure they are familiar with cloud sync and when it is a valid option.

       - Authentication method